Art-of-Coding/slim/README.md

 # Slim

 Slim is a small web framework which uses ***async/await*** middleware.
-Only basic functionality has been implemented, and there is no roadmap for an eventual publish on npm.
+Only basic functionality has been implemented.

 Slim is heavily inspired by [Koa](https://koajs.com/).